okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 ## Structural Patterns

-Structural design patterns ease the design by identifying a simple way to realise relationships among entities.
+> Structural design patterns ease the design by identifying a simple way to realise relationships among entities.

+## Behavioural Patterns

+> Behavioural design patterns identify common communication patterns among objects and realise these patterns.
+By doing so,

 ## Resources